speakASAP/nginx-microservice/docs/CONTAINER_NGINX_SYNC.md

 ## Overview

-The `sync-containers-and-nginx.sh` script ensures that all nginx configuration symlinks point to the correct active containers (blue/green) before restarting nginx.
-This prevents nginx from failing to start due to missing containers.
+The `sync-containers-and-nginx.sh` script ensures that all nginx configuration symlinks point to the correct active containers (blue/green) and generates configs from the service registry.

+**Important**: Nginx is independent of container state - it can start and run even when containers are not running.
+Nginx will return 502 errors until containers become available, which is acceptable behavior.
+When containers start, nginx automatically connects to them.

 ## How It Works

 1. **Scans all services** in the service registry
+2. **Generates nginx configs** from registry (independent of container state)
-2. **Checks which containers are running** (blue, green, or both)
+3. **Checks which containers are running** (blue, green, or both) - for informational purposes
-3. **Updates symlinks** to point to the color that has running containers
+4. **Updates symlinks** to point to the expected color (from state) or running containers
-4. **Starts missing containers** if needed (using deploy-smart.sh)
+5. **Optionally starts missing containers** if needed (using deploy-smart.sh) - not required
-5. **Validates nginx configuration** before restarting
+6. **Validates nginx configuration** (may fail if nginx container is not running, which is acceptable)
-6. **Optionally restarts nginx** if requested
+7. **Optionally reloads/restarts nginx** if requested

+**Key Principle**: Configs are generated from the service registry, not from container state.
+Nginx can start and run with configs pointing to non-existent containers - it will return 502 errors until containers are available.

 ## Usage